rezarahimian/docs/multiple_withdrawal.rst

 #.
 Alice decides to set Bob's allowance to 0 (``approve(_BobAddr,0)``).
 #.
 Bob front-runs Alice's transaction and his allowance sets to 0 after transferring N tokens (``allowed[_AliceAddr][_BobAddr] = allowed[_AliceAddr][_BobAddr].sub(N)``).
 #.
-Alice's transaction execute and sets Bob's allowance to 0 (Red clause passes sanity check).
+Alice's transaction is executed and sets Bob's allowance to 0 (Red clause passes sanity check).
 #.
 Alice checks Bob's allowance and she will find it zero, so, she can not determine whether this was because of her transaction or Bob already transferred N tokens.
 #.
 By considering that Bob has not been transferred any tokens, Alice allows Bob for transferring new M tokens.
 #.
 Bob would be able to transfer new approved tokens.

-.. _monolithDAO_Token:
+.. _monolithDAO_token:

 5. MonolithDAO Token
 ====================